 20. Shop when your tummy is full

-I know this is not new but this really works for us and saves us money each week!
-Unless my husband and I have plans of eating out, we never go shopping with an empty stomach to avoid buying unnecessary edibles or fast food.
+I know this is not new but itreally works for us and saves us money each week!
+Unless my husband and I have plans toeat out, we never go shopping on an empty stomach to avoid buying unnecessary edibles or fast food.

 21. Unsubscribe